xinmu01/xinmu01.github.io/_posts/2016-10-25-Bag-of-Word and N-gram Language Model.md

 ["John likes", "likes to", "to watch", "watch movies", "Mary likes", "likes movies", "movies too"]

 Then the term frequency of each unit is stored as before.
+Conceptually, we can view bag-of-word model as a special case of the n-gram model, with n=1.